Relation between the noise correlations and the spin structure factor for Mott-insulating states in SU$(N)$ Hubbard models: Numerical simulations

 For $N=2$, a Mott-insulating state is the ground state for any positive $U$ in the thermodynamic limit \cite{Capponi2016}.
-For $N>2$ and $\rho=1$ the system is a metallic $N$-component Luttinger Liquid with one gapless charge mode and $N-1$ gapless SU$(N)$ modes below a finite critical interaction $U_{\rm C}$ \cite{Assaraf1999,Manmana2011,Capponi2016}.
+For $N>2$ and $\rho=1$ the system is a metallic $N$-component Luttinger liquid with one gapless charge mode and $N-1$ gapless SU$(N)$ modes below a finite critical interaction $U_{\rm C}$ \cite{Assaraf1999,Manmana2011,Capponi2016}.
 For $U>U_{\rm C}$ the system displays the same phases as in the Mott limit.
 The transition is predicted to be of the Kosterlitz-Thoules type and we therefore do not expect to discern a sharp distinction between the two for the lattice sizes considered in this paper.
-At half-filling a CDW-phase of $N$-mers is predicted for $U<0$ with a Kosterlitz-Thoules type of transition at $U=0$ to a gapped dimerized phase for $U>0$ with an exponentially slow opening of the charge gap \cite{Buchta2007}.
-In Fig.~\ref{fig:U5results}, we plot the same as in Fig.~\ref{fig:U20results}, but for a relatively small interaction $U/t=5$ where we expect the Mott-limit relation to no longer be applicable.
+At half-filling a charge density wave phase of $N$-mers is predicted for $U<0$ with a Kosterlitz-Thouless type of transition at $U=0$ to a gapped dimerized phase for $U>0$ with an exponentially slow opening of the charge gap \cite{Buchta2007}.
+In Fig.~\ref{fig:U5results} we plot the same as in Fig.~\ref{fig:U20results}, but for a relatively small interaction $U/t=5$, where we expect the Mott-limit relation to no longer be applicable.
 It is clear that the effective interaction strength is decreased as $N$ is increased, that is, for $N=2$ and 3 the system is still relatively close to the Mott-limit results, while the results are substantially different for $N>3$.
 This is consistent with previous investigations \cite{Assaraf1999,Manmana2011,Capponi2016} which suggest that the critical value of $U_{\rm C}$ increases with $N$.
-In general Eq.~(\ref{eq:momentumspinrelation2}) is no longer quantitatively accurate, however, both the spin structure factor and noise correlations display peaks at the same location (twice the Fermi momentum).
-The peaks are much more pronounced for the noise correlations, which in all cases display sharper peaks.
-This includes the $N/ \rho = 2$ case where the spin structure factor still displays a much broader peak.
+In general, Eq.~(\ref{eq:momentumspinrelation2}) is no longer quantitatively accurate; however, both $\tilde{G}(k-k')$ and the $\tilde{G}_{\text{spin}}(k-k')$ display antipeaks at the same location (twice the Fermi momentum).
+The antipeaks are much more pronounced for $\tilde{G}(k-k')$, which in all cases display sharper peaks.
+This includes the $N/ \rho = 2$ case where $\tilde{G}_{\text{spin}}(k-k')$ still displays a much broader anti-peak.